 Construction camp #1 head/galley burns down the day after station opening, the largest fire in the history of the US Antarctic program to date.
 No injuries occurred except for some frostbite, but many personal belongings/wallets/passports were lost.
 Jump to more information about the original construction camp...

-> Inside the galley, which was bigger and better equipped than the one in the dome.
-It was to be operated for the summer and construction folks; if it hadn't burned down, the history of summer life at Pole might have been much different...(1975 NSF photo courtesy Jerry Marty).
+Inside the galley, which was bigger and better equipped than the one in the dome.
+It was to be operated for the summer and construction folks--something that I resisted strongly, but was overruled on.
+If the place hadn't burned down, the history of summer life at Pole during the dome era might have been considerably different...(1975 NSF photo courtesy Jerry Marty).

-> Construction camp #2 head/galley jamesways built; two generators moved to create emergency power plant in former construction garage; cable laid to allow power feed to/from emergency power plant; backfeed into station and main power plant demonstrated successfully.
+Construction camp #2 head/galley jamesways built; two generators moved to create emergency power plant in former construction garage; cable laid to allow power feed to/from emergency power plant; backfeed into station and main power plant demonstrated successfully.

 12V lead-acid D-8 battery recovered from the snow melter after the water started tasting funny--major water system cleaning conducted.